 Federal tax reform info: The federal tax act of 2017 includes provisions related to 529 plan accounts, beginning with the 2018 tax year.
-See the October 2018 supplement of the Disclosure Booklet for details.
+See the Disclosure Booklet for details.

 Questions?
 Find answers here or give us a call toll-free at 1-800-637-5860, Mon – Fri, 8:00 am – 7:00 pm ET.